vanruesc/spatial-controls/README.md

 #### Position, Target and Quaternion

 The position, target and quaternion can be modified directly at any time.
 A subsequent `update()` call synchronizes the internal state of the controls.
-The `quaternion` has a higher priority than the `target`, meaning that changes to the quaternion will always set the target.
+The `quaternion` has a higher priority than the `target`, meaning that changes to the `quaternion` will always set the `target`.
 The following methods are provided for convenience:

 ```js
 // Sets or replaces the position.